kopsha/solar-thirteen/README.md

 > A slight variation on the [International Fixed Calendar](https://en.wikipedia.org/wiki/International_Fixed_Calendar),
 > this proposal centers the year around the summer solstice, anchoring Sol 1 (the first day of the seventh month)
 > as the day immediately following the solstice.
-> This places the solar peak of the natural year at the calendar’s midpoint—symbolizing full maturity and abundance.
+> This places the solar peak of the natural year at the calendar’s midpoint -- symbolizing full maturity and abundance.
 >
 > The calendar unfolds symmetrically: six months rise toward the solstice (growing light),
 > and six descend from it (waning light), mirroring natural rhythms.
+>
-> The year begins with Jan 1, placed 168 days before the solstice,
+> The year begins on Jan 1, the first day after the winter solstice,
-> aligning with deep winter dormancy—a symbolic rebirth that culminates in solar climax.
+> aligning with deep dormancy and renewal -- a symbolic rebirth that culminates in solar climax.

 ## Overview